streamlit/docs/content/deploy/community-cloud/manage-your-account/_index.md

 You can [Update your email](/deploy/streamlit-community-cloud/manage-your-account/update-your-email) or completely [Delete your account](/deploy/streamlit-community-cloud/manage-your-account/delete-your-account) through [Workspace settings](/deploy/streamlit-community-cloud/manage-your-account/workspace-settings).

-In Community Cloud, your account is identified by your email.
+Your Streamlit Community Cloud account is identified by your email.
 Changing the email on your account will impact how you sign in.

 ## Access your workspace settings